kubernetes/ingress-nginx/docs/user-guide/nginx-configuration/annotations.md

 #### Global External Authentication

 By default the controller redirects all requests to an existing service that provides authentication if `global-auth-url` is set in the NGINX ConfigMap.
-If you want to disable this behavior for that ingress, you can use `enable-global-auth: "false"` in the NGINX ConfigMap.
+If you want to disable this behavior for a specific ingress, you can use the annotation `nginx.ingress.kubernetes.io/enable-global-auth: "false"`.
 `nginx.ingress.kubernetes.io/enable-global-auth`:
    indicates if GlobalExternalAuth configuration should be applied or not to this Ingress rule.
 Default values is set to `"true"`.